Yamabe flow on manifolds with edges: Introduction and statement of the main result

-Note that $e^{2u} \ginit$ is again an asymptotically admissible simple edge metric after a suitable transformation of the defining function.
-Thus, Theorem \ref{mainthm} indeed asserts short time existence of Yamabe flow within a class of compact Riemannian spaces with simple edge singularities.
+The metric $e^{2u} \ginit$ is a simple edge metric that satisfies the last two conditions of feasibility after a suitable transformation of the defining function.
+This transformation may only alter the order of decay of the nonrigid part of the metric so that $|h|_{g_0} = O(x)$.
+Thus, Theorem \ref{mainthm} indeed asserts short-time existence of Yamabe flow within a class of compact Riemannian spaces with simple admissible edge singularities.

 The outline of the remainder of this paper is as follows.
 In Section \ref{s-asymptotics} we discuss the asymptotics of the heat kernel of the Laplacian.
 In Section \ref{schauder-est} we derive the analogue of Schauder estimates.
 In Section \ref{sec:contraction} we prove a short-time existence result for certain quasilinear parabolic equations, and in Section \ref{sec:yamabe} we condition the Yamabe flow to apply the result of Section \ref{sec:contraction}.